CHAPTER Rev 2000 FINANCIAL ACCOUNTING FOR VILLAGE DISTRICTS

 (2) All expenditures related to construction of buildings;

-(3) Improvements made to extend the life of the structure; and
+(3) Improvements made to extend the life of a structure; and

 (4) The capitalized costs of leased property if the conditions of the lease meet the criteria specified in FASB statements and interpretations;